lolo101/netbeans-mongodb/README.md

  * Add/Edit/Delete documents as json
  * Import/Export json

+See [release notes](https://github.com/le-yams/netbeans-mongodb/wiki/ReleaseNotes) for more informations.

 ![NetBeans MongoDB Plugin Screen Shot](screenshot.png "NetBeans MongoDB Plugin Screen Shot")

 Get and Install
 ---------------

-The latest release is available on the netbeans plugin portal, you can download it [here](http://plugins.netbeans.org/plugin/52638/nbmongo)
+The latest release is available at the netbeans plugin portal, you can download it [here](http://plugins.netbeans.org/plugin/52638/nbmongo)

 If you want to try the development version, as it's a Maven project built using the NBM Maven Plugin, just check out and build.
 In NetBeans, install using Tools | Plugins on the Downloaded tab.